-A route may contain no more then ten legs and the GPS 300 automatically saves the route and returns to the Route Menu as soon as Leg 10 is entered.
+A route may contain no more than ten legs and the GPS Blazer12 automatically saves the route and returns to the Route Menu as soon as Leg 10 is entered.

-After the route has been created, the GPS 300 automatically activates the route and begins providing navigation information for the route.
+After the route has been created, the GPS Blazer12 automatically activates the route and begins providing navigation information for the route.